 In New York, the law is actually very clear about this.
 It is unlawful to fire, decline to hire or otherwise discriminate against someone based on the employee’s legal use of tobacco and other substances before or after work hours and outside the employer’s premises.

 In other words, an employee is perfectly welcome to smoke cigarettes and other legal tobacco products outside of the workplace without fear of reprisal from his or her employer.

 Of course, the conflict between smokers and employers seldom arises out of off-the-clock behavior.
 More often, there is some disagreement over policies related to smoking during the workday.
 In these cases, the law is also clear.
 New York workplaces are smoke-free, and employers are not required to provide a smoking area for employers.
 Additionally, the law doesn’t provide for smoke breaks — employees can smoke during their 30-minute mandatory meal break, but not in the workplace or in the vicinity of posted no-smoking signs.

-If you believe you have been subjected to employment discrimination based on your status as a smoker, contact a knowledgeable New York City labor law attorney with the Derek T. Smith Law Group in Manhattan.
+If you believe you have been subjected to discrimination based on your status as a smoker, contact a knowledgeable New York City discrimination attorney with the Derek Smith Law Group.